 Do Southern Phone Sell Mobile Broadband Plans?

 Yes.
-Southern have a strong range of Mobile Broadband plans and, as with their voice+data plans (for smartphones) their mobile broadband plans (for dongles, tablets and laptops) come on either the Telstra Mobile 3G and 4G network or the Optus 3G and 4G Plus network.
+Southern have a strong range of Mobile Broadband plans and, as with their voice+data plans (for smartphones), their mobile broadband plans (for dongles, tablets, and laptops) either use the Telstra Mobile 3G and 4G network or the Optus 3G and 4G Plus network.

 Do Southern Phone have a Self Service app?

 Yes, they do.
 And that’s a good job.
 Our own research shows that installing the Self Service app is the single best thing you can do to improve how you feel about your phone company.
 (Essentially, the less need you have to call any customer support line to find out usage information or check some bill feature, the happier you’ll be.)

 Southern Phone sell postpaid plans.
 What is postpaid?

 Postpaid plans are plans you pay for after you’ve used them.
 To get a postpaid plan, you’ll need to pass a credit check.
 Billing is monthly on a day of the month (usually the 1st, 12th or 15th of the month).

 Can I keep my existing phone number if I move to Southern Phone?

 Some online reviews are bad for Southern Phone.

 That’s true.
 We saw those too and some of them are bad.
 Southern phone has a plan in place to fix the customer service issues raised by people who complained in those review.